tomnaylor/ci-ms4-opera-rep/README-TESTS.md

 ### Automatic testers and validators

 #### PEP8 validator
-The app.py code was copied into the validator and passed without error
+All py files were checked on the PEP8 validator passed without error.
+The flake8 linter was also used in Gitpod.

 #### Lighthouse
 I used lighthouse on both the desktop and mobile versions of the site.
 The desktop performance score was 100% (94% for mobile).